 - Avoid cranking down on screws and valves.
 Tightening them might seem like a good way to prevent leaks, but washers and seals fail under too much pressure—which will actually cause leaks.
 If you see drips and you’re certain your washers are good, snug up the bolts a tiny bit more.

 - If your showerhead is dripping, unscrew it and replace the plumber’s tape.

 Don’t Ignore Leaks

 If you notice a slow drip or see evidence of a past leak, don’t put off having it checked out.
 Dripping faucets waste 1 trillion gallons of water every year, and insurance claims related to water damage average $8,861.

-If you have a concern you’re not comfortable tackling, we’re the Northern Virginia-area plumber to call.
+If you have a concern you’re not comfortable tackling, we’re the Stafford County-area plumber to call.